111 Interesting Debate Topics For Kids, Age-Wise

 Debate Topics For Kids Aged 13 To 15

-Good debate topics for kids are provocative and thought-provoking and will tickle the cells of your teen child’s brain.
+Good debate topics for teens are thought-provoking and will stimulate them to think from different perspectives.
 These topics may help them navigate through contention with the help of critical thinking, and foster a healthy conversation by engaging in point-counterpoint arguments.

 Ecem Bakran, a college freshman and blogger, shares her experience when she aided students in debate during one of her college projects.
 She says, “My experience was funny because spending time with children was amazing.
 We discussed several subjects, such as ‘Which is more important for education?
 Family or School’, ‘Which one do you prefer?
 Living in a big city or a village?’… Listening to their ideas about these questions was funny!
 We had a really good time while we were sharing our ideas… Making debates with 13-year-old children was surprising because even if they are 13 years old and have not joined a debate before (some of them had experience), they surprise me with their intelligence, knowledge, and how they think (i).”